theoboldalex/theoboldalex.github.io/content/posts/developer_productivity_is_overrated.md

  more content teams but we also lead to high performing, productive teams.

 There are many measures of developer productivity, all of which are flawed; however, this doesn't seem to stop the Scrum crowd trying to measure the success of teams with a small number of imperfect metrics.
+Let's take a look at some of these.

+### Velocity
+Ah, yes!
+Velocity, the siren song of Scrum masters the world over.
+The focus on moving ever faster misses the point entirely.
+Imagine thinking that you could measure success by the speed of travel.
+Moving at 100mph towards London is useless if the goal is to get to New York.
+Instead, focus on providing challenging, meaningful work that has a business impact and productivity will take care of itself.